Matt-A-Bennett/todo-tool/README.md

 - On first time running, with empty todo_master.md and todo_removed.md, the master list has many entries of the same item (running it again resolves this issue).
+- When trying to synch original files with master.md, the whole line in original is replaced with the wrong task!